useblocks/sphinx-needs/docs/configuration.rst

 needs_per_id_build_path
 ~~~~~~~~~~~~~~~~

-This options sets the location of the set of ``needs.json`` for every needs-id.
+This option sets the location of the set of ``needs.json`` for every needs-id.

 Default value: needs_id